elliotgunn/ml-cs-practice/machine-learning/elliot/elliot_k_means.md

 #### What are the steps of the algorithm?
 1. Find k:
     - Plot to see if there are any patterns
-    - Elbow method: grid search k=1-10 to calculate sum of squares within each cluster.
+    - Elbow method: grid search k=1-10 to calculate sum of squares within each cluster
     - Or randomly choose k initial cluster centroid locations
 2. with these initial k centroids, repeat the following process:
     - each data point is assigned to a cluster centroid in order to minimize a WCSS objective function (within-cluster sum of squares)